LEADING OFF: Pirates try for a hit, absent M’s in Toronto

 The Pirates head to Wrigley Field seeking a slightly more convincing victory a day after beating the Reds 1-0 despite having zero hits.
-It marked the sixth time since 1901 that a big league team won despite not getting any hits.
+It marked the sixth time in big league history since 1901 that a team won despite not getting any hits.
 It last happened in 2008 when Jered Weaver and Jose Arredondo of the Angels lost while holding the Dodgers hitless.

 By MLB record-keeping rules, Cincinnati’s accomplishment wasn’t an official no-hitter because its pitchers didn’t go at least nine innings.